atljoseph/snapr/Readme.md

 ## TODO

-- Pidgeon command improvement - look up files from the base directory
+- Upload command improvement - look up files from the base directory to upload
 - Test with PAM and Crontab
+- Add specific filename to snap command

 ## Environment